 includes affiliate links

 - Coconut Oil – 16 oz.
 My favorite is Trader Joe’s Organic Extra Virgin Coconut Oil.
-You get a 16 oz container for $5.99 at Trader Joe’s, or you can buy it on Amazon for a lot more.
-Any brand of coconut oil will work.
+Any brand of pure coconut oil will work.

 - Olive Oil – 2 oz.
 My favorite is Trader Joe’s Imported Olive Oil.
-You can get a 33.8 oz bottle for $5.99 Trader Joe’s.
-Or you can get it on Amazon for a lot more, Trader Joe’s California Estate Olive Oil.
-Any brand of olive oil will work.
+Any brand of pure olive oil will work.
 For this cold process sea salt soap, I use lavender buds infused olive oil.
 (More on how to infused oil.)

 - Sea Salt – 7 oz.
 My favorite is Trader Joe’s Sea Salt (fine crystals).
-It’s less than $2 for 26 oz at Trader Joe’s.
-You can also use Whole Foods Sea Salt (fine crystals), Real Salt Sea Salt or Bob’s Red Mill Sea Salt.
+You can also use Real Salt Sea Salt.

 - Lavender Buds – 2 teaspoons.
-I got mine at Target for $4.
-Amazon offers Lavender Flowers Ultra Blue Grade for a bit more.
+I got mine at Target.
+Amazon offers dried lavender buds.
 Add the lavender buds into olive oil, then use a stick blender to crush the lavender buds.

 - Coconut Milk – 6 oz.
 I use Whole Foods 365 Organic Coconut Milk.
-It’s $2.50 for 13 oz at Whole Foods.
-Amazon offers Whole Food 365 Organic Coconut Milk and Thai Kitchen Organic Coconut Milk.
+You can also try Thai Kitchen Organic Coconut Milk.

 - Lye – 2.35 oz.
 I get my Food Grade Lye from Amazon.
 Yes, 100% Lye Drain Opener works too.
 It actually works pretty well.
 I’ve used Roebic Laboratories Drain Cleaner Crystals, which I got from Lowe’s.
 Make sure it’s 100% Lye though.

 - Cute Silicone Molds.
-I use an Insect Silicone Cake Mold, a Silicone Fondant Cake Mold, and a Silicone Heart Mold.
+I use an Insect Silicone Cake Mold.